omnibox-project/omnibox/readme.md

 - Add support for domain aliases
 - Implement Vagrant-hostmanager?
 - Add tests
-vagr- Confirm delete project, ask if project files should be removed as well
+- Confirm delete project, ask if project files should be removed as well
 - Ask if doctrine migrations should be migrated when settings up a new project with migrations
 - Don't just check if config exists, check validate its contents and generate a new if there are any errors
 - Validate config input for IP, memory and cpus